MAli-Farooq/Gender-Classification-Using-Thermal-Data/README.md

 6. To retrain the pretrained models and fine-tune the models on thermal data run Pretrained_Models_Retraining.iypnb and Thermal_Data_Transfer_learning_script scripts.

+7. One cycle learning policy script can be use during fine-tuning process.

 In case of any quries you can write email to me

 m.farooq3@nuigalway.ie